The 5 Best Ways To Increase Conversions With Ecommerce Site Search

 Handling synonyms and redirects

 Synonyms are a common problem for retailers.
 People have different ways of searching for or defining the same thing.
 While a human is easily able to understand the similarity between the words “50 inch tv” and “50in tv”, a search engine usually needs some help.
-In a general sense, any versions of a product title that aren’t in the metadata won’t appear in search results without help.
+In a general sense, any versions of a product title that isn’t in the metadata won’t appear in search results without help.

 Review synonyms monthly

-The most obvious best practice when it comes to managing synonyms is to spend time programing them into your shopping cart or search engine dashboard.
+The most obvious best practice when it comes to managing synonyms is to spend time programming them into your shopping cart or search engine dashboard.
 Make it a practice to review synonym needs once per month.
 Using your search dashboard or Google Analytics, find common searches that return zero results.
 While some of these searches will be for products you don’t carry, many of them will be synonyms for products you do have.

 Support content searches using redirects